Creating a Monogram for an Entry Door

-You can right click on it to select it and choose Rename to name it to Monogram - letter C and move it into your User Libraries.
-You may want to even create a folder in your User Libraries for monograms such as this one.
+You can right click on it to select it and choose Rename to name it to Monogram - letter C. You may want to even create a folder in your User Catalog for monograms such as this one.

 Give the block the name ‘Monogram – letter C’